liamwalsh1980/Milestone-Project-4/README.md

 ## Introduction
 This Milestone project (Full Stack Frontend Development) is the fourth and final project to contribute towards my Full Stack Web Developer Diploma with Code Institute.

 The main requirements in this project are to design a Full-Stack e-commerce website based around business logic to control a centrally-owned dataset.
-The site setup includes an authentication mechanism with the option for users to pay for products and services with a further option to register for an account to access orders after a purchase has been made.
+The site setup includes an authentication mechanism with the option for users to pay for products and services with a further option to sign up for an account to access orders after a purchase has been made.
 There also is a site administrator login for the owner of the site to access and give them the option to add new products, edit existing products. delete products and gain access to customer orders and login details giving full management of the site.
 The main technologies used to achieve this project is HTML, CSS using the Bootstrap5 framework, JavaScript using the jQuery library, Python using the Full framework, Django (Model Template View - MVT architecture), Relational Databases - MySQL and Postgres, and Stripe - payment processing platform.

 Django Data Structure - MVT architecture (Model Template View)